-- Class participation: 10% (subjective assessment of your level of involvement in class) - Homework: 10% (collaboration is thoroughly encouraged but copying teaches you nothing) - Pop quizzes: 10% (keep a sharp lookout for these academic ambushes) - Midterm: 20%Project: 20%Final: 30%
+- Class participation: 10% (subjective assessment of your level of involvement in class)

+- Homework: 20% (collaboration is thoroughly encouraged but copying teaches you nothing)

+- Midterm: 20%

+- Project: 20%

+- Final: 30%

 Tentative Course Schedule: Subject to change.
 It is the responsibility of the student to know the schedule - posted on mymason.gmu.edu or via email announcements.